afletche/ae498_group_challenges/README.md

 # ae498_group_challenges
-reppo for group challenges for ae498
+repo for group challenges for ae498